WEB DESIGN YORK

 Kirsty needed a website that truly reflected her passion & Her business

 In the competitive realm of personal branding, your website is your digital handshake.
-For Kirsty, however, her old website was more limp than engaging.
+For Kirsty, however, her old website wasn't serving her or her business.
 It was outdated, failed to reflect her vibrant personality, and struggled with poor traffic.
 Yet, with the right changes, Kirsty’s website could become a powerful asset for her business.
-Here's how we turned things around.
+Here's how I turned things around.

 Identifying the Core Challenges